Targets and Indicators

 Rome-based Agencies - FAO, IFAD, WFP - Targets and Indicators

-The targets and indicators are available to all stakeholders in the post-2015 process, with immediate relevance to Members of the UN Open Working Group on Sustainable Development Goals (SDGs).
+The targets and indicators are available to all stakeholders in the post-2015 process.